ianhanniballake/ContractionTimer/readme.txt

 Project is set up for use in Eclipse, but should work in any Android development environment.

+Note that you must link this project to a valid ActionBarSherlock library project per the instructions on their page: http://actionbarsherlock.com/download.html

 Virtual Device Setup:

 Target: Android 2.2 - API Level 8